celineyuwono/notes/Kubernetes/Introduction to Kubernetes.md

 ### What is a ...?

 1. **Namespace:** Kubernetes supports multiple virtual clusters backed by the same physical cluster.
 These virtual clusters are called namespaces. (kubectl get namespace).
 2. **Pod:** Basic building block of Kubernetes, smallest and simplest unit in the Kubernetes object model.
-A pod encapsulates an application container or multiple containers (but usually 1).
+A pod encapsulates an application container or multiple containers (but usually one).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MzM0OTA1NjEsMjY1MDEwMTAxXX0=
+eyJoaXN0b3J5IjpbMTQzODcxNjUzOSwyNjUwMTAxMDFdfQ==
 -->